How multiple myeloma is diagnosed

 It’s important to have open, honest discussions with your healthcare team.
 They want to answer your questions to help you make informed decisions.
 Here are a few questions to help you get started:

-- What parts of the body does multiple myeloma affect?
+- What parts of the body can multiple myeloma affect?

 - How advanced, or at what stage, is the multiple myeloma, and what should I do?